tanvach/ptouch-esp32/README.md

 ### Connection Issues

-1. Verify WiFi credentials are correct
+1. Verify WiFi credentials are correct in `include/config.h`
 2. Check that the ESP32 and your device are on the same network
-3. Try accessing the IP address directly
+3. Try accessing the IP address directly (shown in serial monitor)
 4. Check firewall settings
+5. Ensure ESP32 is connected to WiFi (check serial output)

 ### Print Quality Issues